saurabh-hirani/saurabh-hirani.github.io/_posts/2018-08-11-amazfit-watchface.md

 ---

 [Amazfit Bip](https://www.techradar.com/sg/reviews/amazfit-bip) is a simple, no-nonsense smartwatch.
-For a user with basic needs like me - (a clean digital face with step counter), it serves the purpose really well.
-I liked one of the following stock digital watch faces:
+For a user with basic needs it serves the purpose really well.

+I liked one of the following stock digital watch faces that it provides:

 {% include figure.html path="blog/amazfit-watchface/amazfit-default-watchface.png" alt="Amazfit default watchface" url=url_with_ref %}